jonathonor/syncBot/README.md

 In addition to manually adding roles with both commands above any role add/removal in server1 will be applied in server 2 automatically if the user and role exists in server2.

-Important Final Notes:
+Important Final Notes:<br>
 Make sure that the role being synced accross server1 -> server2 have the same exact name.
-Including capitals.
+Including capitals.<br>
-Make sure that the bot has read message / send message permissions on the log channel you create.
+Make sure that the bot has read message / send message permissions on the log channel you create.<br>
 Make sure that the bots role is located higher in the heirarchy than all other discord roles you want it to assign.